telerik/kendo-ui-core/docs/controls/hybrid/listview/overview.md

          });
     });

+## Customization

-## Customizing Item Templates
+### Item Templates

-The mobile ListView leverages Kendo UI high-performance Templates to provide complete control over item rendering.
-For a complete overview of Kendo UI Template capabilities and syntax, please review the [Kendo UI Templates](/framework/templates/overview) documentation.
+The hybrid mobile ListView leverages Kendo UI high-performance Templates to provide complete control over item rendering.
+For a complete overview of Kendo UI Template capabilities and syntax, refer to the [article on Kendo UI Templates]({% slug overview_kendoui_templatescomponent %}).

+> **Important**
+>
-> The ListView automatically wraps the template content in `<li>` tag.
+> The ListView automatically wraps the template content in a `<li>` tag.
 Putting a `<li>` tag inside the template creates invalid nesting of elements.

-### Basic item template customization
+The example below demonstrates basic item template customization.

+###### Example

     <ul id="listview"></ul>